skip to main content

 Margarita and Nellie

-The MVLA Student Advisory Council (MSAC) meets with the Superintendent four to six times per year to advise, provide feedback and present viable solutions on District initiatives and programs.
+The MVLA Student Advisory Council (MSAC) meets with the Superintendent monthly to advise, provide feedback and present viable solutions on District initiatives and programs.
 The MSAC also acts as the advisory council to the Student Board Members.

-The MVLA Student Advisory Council (MSAC) is made up of students from each high school.
-The council is led and facilitated by the student members of the MVLAHSD Board of Education Trustees.
+The MVLA Student Advisory Council (MSAC) comprises students from each high school.
+The council is led and facilitated by the MVLAHSD Board of Education Trustees Student Members.
 Representatives from each site will be selected from the student leadership groups, elected student leaders of clubs and members-at-large will be appointed by the superintendent through an application process.

 ELIGIBILITY REQUIREMENTS